Skip to content

 # To get a page starting from a specific document, use start_at()

-The cursor can be a document instance (as in the example above), or a dictionary containing the values of the fields used for ordering.
+The cursor can be a document instance (as in the example above), a dictionary containing the values of the fields used for ordering, or a string document id when ordering by id.
+If you pass a single-field dictionary as the cursor and omit order_by(), the ORM infers ascending ordering by that field.
+If you pass a string id, the ORM infers ordering by id.

 # Using a dictionary as a cursor